jeffdgr8/kotbase/docs/documents.md

 ### Using Kotlin Flows

-Kotbase users can also take advantage of `Flows` to monitor for changes.
+Kotlin users can also take advantage of `Flow`s to monitor for changes.

 The following methods show how to watch for document changes in a given database or for changes to a specific document.